University-of-Uyo/Qiskit-Fall-Fest-2023/README.md

 N/B: Challenges will be rolled out from Day 4 (18/11/2023), and the final date of submission of all the challenges will be on Sunday (25/11/2023) at 11:59PM WAT.

 Results are to be announced afterwards.

+Below is the Google photos link to the images from the physical event >>> https://photos.app.goo.gl/3RPwxu42DGqKjJyN7